flavio-fernandes/pelican-blog/content/hacks/pelican-show-hide-button.md

 Tags: tools
 Slug: pelican-show-hide-button

-Easy button for collapsing blobs of data in a pelican page
+Easy button for collapsing blobs of data in a pelican page.

 <!--more-->